ghc-proposals/ghc-proposals/README.rst

    * the authors and the shepherd fully understand each other’s differing positions, even if they disagree on the conclusion.

+-  Now the shepherd proposes to accept or reject the proposal.
+To do so, they

+   * post their recommendation, with a rationale, on the GitHub discussion thread,
+   * label the pull request as ``Pending committee review``,
+   * notify the committe by mentioning ``@ghc-proposals/ghc-steering-committee``,
+   * inlude the sentence “This proposal will now be discussed by the committee.
+     We welcome all authors to join the discussion, but kindly ask others to refrain from posting.” in the comment
+   * drop a short mail to the mailing list informing the committee that discussion has started.

--  Now the shepherd proposes acceptance or rejectance, by email to the mailing list.
-Discussion among the committee ensues on the mailing list, and silence is understood as agreement with the shepherd's recommendation.
+-  Discussion among the committee ensues on the discussion thread.
+   Silence is understood as agreement with the shepherd's recommendation.

--  Ideally, the committee reaches consensus, as determined by the secretary or the shepherd.
+   Ideally, the committee reaches consensus, as determined by the secretary or the shepherd.
 If consensus is elusive, then we vote, with the Simons retaining veto power.

--  The decision is announced, by the shepherd to the mailing list.
+-  The decision is announced, by the shepherd or the secretary, on the Github thread and the mailing list.

--  The secretary tags the pull request accordingly, and either merges or closes it.
+   The secretary tags the pull request accordingly, and either merges or closes it.
    In particular

    *  **If we say no:**